Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

     3. Turn on `PDF.js` and `Video.js`
     4. Click **Save Config**

-7. This step is only required if you are installing the HR (Tier-2) solution:
+7. (HR Tier-2 ONLY) This step is only required if you are installing the HR Tier-2 solution:

-   Follow the installation steps to configure Alfresco Governance Services for the [HR (Tier-2) solution]({% link content-accelerator/latest/configure/hr-tier2.md %}).
+   Follow the installation steps to configure Alfresco Governance Services for the [HR Tier-2 solution]({% link content-accelerator/latest/configure/hr-tier2.md %}).